 Types of Damages Recoverable in Florida Personal Injury Cases.

 There are two categories of damages available in Florida personal injury cases: compensatory and punitive.
 Compensatory damages are further broken down into economic and non-economic damages.

-Recovering fair compensation in any personal injury case is rarely straightforward?especially if you intend to pursue compensation for pain and suffering or punitive damages.
+Recovering fair compensation in any personal injury case is rarely straight forward especially if you intend to pursue compensation for pain and suffering or punitive damages.
 The Broward County injury attorneys at Englander Peebles know what it takes to find success in court, and we can help you navigate the claims process from start to finish.
-Call us today at (954) 500-4878 to arrange a free consultation.
+Call or contact us online today at (561) 510 7780 to arrange a free consultation.